1712n/wall-e/src/prompt/markdown/cloudflare_documentation.md

 #### Prompting
 Part of getting good results from text generation models is asking questions correctly.
 LLMs are usually trained with specific predefined templates, which should then be used with the model’s tokenizer for better results when doing inference tasks.

-There are two ways to prompt text generation models with Workers AI:

 #### Scoped prompts
 This is the recommended method.
 With scoped prompts, Workers AI takes the burden of knowing and using different chat templates for different models and provides a unified interface to developers when building prompts and creating text generation tasks.